 For detailed information see "Software Catalog Data aka CR CONTENT in SLD and LMDB".

-If you're using the system copy function of the software provisioning manager, you need to take care of the changed landscape data in the System Landscape Directory (SLD).
+If you are using the system copy function of the software provisioning manager, you need to take care of the changed landscape data in the System Landscape Directory (SLD).

 For detailed information see "How to Deal with Landscape Data Created during System Copy".